 “Perhaps most critically, I believe that compassion for other animals, which is perhaps best exhibited by refusing to consume them, will lead to a deeper spiritual health and a clearer conscience, which will also improve our mental and emotional health.”

-It’s well past time we stopped looking for every way in the world to get people to stop exploiting non-human animals and discounting the one that’s actually most effective – clear, consistent, non-violent vegan education.
+It’s well past time we stopped looking for every way in the world to get people to stop exploiting non-human animals a little bit at a time (a position and strategy that would rightly be seen as completely unacceptable if the exploited victims were human) and discounting the one that’s actually most effective – clear, consistent, non-violent vegan education.
 It works.

 The simplest and most immediate action one can take to stop the violent oppression and exploitation of the most vulnerable members of our global society – non-human individuals – is to start living vegan.
 There are no valid reasons not to; there are only morally unjustifiable excuses to hide behind.

-Here are links to a two-part podcast (approximate duration 23 minutes) and one other from Vegan Trove that delve deeper into the problems with this idea:
+Here are links to a two-part podcast (approximate duration 23 minutes) and one other from Vegan Trove that delves deeper into the problems with this idea:

 Live vegan.
 Educate others.
 Start now, here’s how: